 CLASS 4 ORTHOPAEDIC LASER

-EXTRACTED ARTICLE WRITTEN BY MD PHYSICIAN & SURGEON DR J MERCOLA - ONE OF THE WORLDS LEADING EXPERTS IN MEDICAL RESEARCH
+EXTRACTED ARTICLE WRITTEN BY WORLD RENOWNED MD PHYSICIAN & SURGEON DR J MERCOLA - A WORLD LEADING EXPERT IN MEDICAL RESEARCH / NY BEST SELLER

 A therapeutic dose of laser light can be applied to a much larger volume of tissue